Diimoo/callosum/deployment/docker_compose/README.md

 This README focuses on the easiest guided deployment which is via install.sh.

-**For more detailed guides, please refer to the documentation: https://docs.onyx.app/deployment/overview**
+**For more detailed guides, please refer to the documentation: https://docs.callosum.app/deployment/overview**

 ## install.sh script

 ```
-curl -fsSL https://raw.githubusercontent.com/onyx-dot-app/onyx/main/deployment/docker_compose/install.sh > install.sh && chmod +x install.sh && ./install.sh
+curl -fsSL https://raw.githubusercontent.com/callosum-dot-app/callosum/main/deployment/docker_compose/install.sh > install.sh && chmod +x install.sh && ./install.sh
 ```

-This provides a guided installation of Onyx via Docker Compose.
-It will deploy the latest version of Onyx and set up the volumes to ensure data is persisted across deployments or upgrades.
+This provides a guided installation of Callosum via Docker Compose.
+It will deploy the latest version of Callosum and set up the volumes to ensure data is persisted across deployments or upgrades.

-The script will create an onyx_data directory, all necessary files for the deployment will be stored in there.
+The script will create an callosum_data directory, all necessary files for the deployment will be stored in there.
 Note that no application critical data is stored in that directory so even if you delete it, the data needed to restore the app will not be destroyed.